Skip to main content

 Victor Glacier Mascot

-Winter is coming, and the 2025-26 season forecast for northern Michigan and the Great Lakes region is looking downright spectacular.
-Plus, the Victor Glacier is making its triumphant return to blow your mind once again.
+Winter is coming, and the 2025/26 season forecast for northern Michigan and the Great Lakes region is looking stellar.
+Plus, the Victor Glacier is making a return to blow your mind all over again.

-The stars are aligning perfectly for an absolutely incredible 2025-26 winter season at Boyne Mountain.
-With above-average snowfall forecasts, colder temperatures perfect for snowmaking, our Super PoleCat snow guns dedicated to The Victor Glacier, and Mother Nature seemingly ready to cooperate, we're looking at what could be one of the most memorable seasons in recent history.
+The stars are aligning for an incredible 2025/26 winter season at Boyne Mountain.
+With above-average snowfall forecasts, colder snowmaking temperatures, our Super PoleCat snow guns dedicated to The Victor Glacier, and Mother Nature seemingly ready to cooperate, we're looking at what could be one of the most memorable seasons in recent history.

 La Niña Sets the Stage